-6.4 Structure standards 2198 2199 2200 For parcels greater than one half (1/2) acre, the gross land area covered by all structures collectively shall not exceed ten percent (10%) of the gross parcel.
-2201 structures listed below, A and B, that exceed one hundred (100) square feet require a 2202 Zoning Permit before construction begins.
-2203 2204 2205 A. Residential Structures 2206 2207 1.
-Single-family Dwelling: a.
-Use by right; 2208 2209 b.
-Requires a Well Permit; c.
-Requires an approved Septic Permit; 2210 d.
-Must adhere to height requirements; 2211 e.
-Must adhere to setback requirements; 2212 f.
-Used for human habitation: 2213 2214 g.
+6.4 Structure standards

+For parcels greater than one half (1/2) acre, the gross land area covered by all structures collectively shall not exceed ten percent (10%) of the gross parcel.
+All structures listed below, A and B, that exceed one hundred (100) square feet require a Zoning Permit before construction begins.

+- A. Residential Structures

+- 1. Single-family Dwelling:

+- a.
+Use by right;

+- b.
+Requires a Well Permit;

+- c.
+Requires an approved Septic Permit;

+- d.
+Must adhere to height requirements;

+- e.
+Must adhere to setback requirements;

+- f.
+Used for human habitation;

+- g.
 Can be factory built or site built.

-2215 2216 2.
-Guest House: 2217 a.
-Requires a Multi-dwelling Variance prior to construction; b.
-Must have an approved septic system; 2218 c.
-Must adhere to height requirements; 2219 2220 d.
-Must adhere to setback requirements; 2221 e.
-Used for human habitation; f.
+- 2. Guest House:

+- a.
+Requires a Multi-dwelling Variance prior to construction;

+- b.
+Must have an approved septic system;

+- c.
+Must adhere to height requirements;

+- d.
+Must adhere to setback requirements;

+- e.
+Used for human habitation;

+- f.
 Must be within ninety (90) feet of the principal dwelling unit.

+3. Bunkhouse:

+- a.
+Requires an approved Septic Permit;

+- b.
+Must adhere to height requirements;

+- c.
+Must adhere to setback requirements;

+- d.
+Used for human habitation;

+- e.
+Can be factory built or site built;

+- f.
+Cannot be separately rented, let or leased;

+- g.
+No cooking.

-2222 2223 2224 3.
-Bunkhouse: 2225 a.
-Requires an approved Septic Permit; b.
-Must adhere to height requirements; 2226 c.
-Must adhere to setback requirements: 2227 d.
-Used for human habitation: 2228 2229 e.
-Can be factory built or site built; f.
-Cannot be separately rented, let or leased.
-2230 2231 2232 4.
-Recreational Occupancy: 2233 a.
-Recreational occupancy for more than fourteen (14) days within a year shall be required to obtain an OWTS variance; 2234 b.
-Any recreational occupancy for more than ninety (90) days within a 2235 2236 year shall be required to install an approved septic system and will be 2237 considered a permanent dwelling; c.
-Must adhere to setback requirements: 2238 2239 d.
-Used for human habitation; 2240 e.
-The Planning and Zoning Office may require proof that the vehicle is 2241 being stored in order for the recreational vehicle to be exempt from the ninety (90) day limitation; 2242
+- 4. Recreational Occupancy:

+- a.
+Any recreational occupancy for more than ninety (90) days within a year shall require installation of an approved septic system and will be considered a permanent dwelling;

+- b.
+Must adhere to setback requirements;

+- c.
+Must be used for human habitation;

+- d.
+The Planning and Zoning Office may require proof that the vehicle is being stored in order for the recreational vehicle to be exempt from the ninety (90) day limitation;

-2243 f.
-This category of structure also includes tents, tepees and yurts that are occupied for more than fourteen (14) days in a twelve (12) month 2244 2245 period.
-2246 2247 5.
-Factory Built Home: 2248 a.
-Use by right; b.
-Requires a Well Permit; 2249 c.
-Requires an approved Septic Permit; 2250 2251 d.
-Must adhere to height requirements; e.
-Must adhere to setback requirements; 2252 2253 f.
-Used for human habitation; g.
-Must have the wheels removed (if applicable) and be blocked and 2254 leveled with skirting applied around the base, and/or placed on a 2255 permanent foundation; 2256 h.
-No factory built home shall be transported within Custer County until 2257 a permit is obtained from the Custer County Road and Bridge 2258 2259 Department: i.
-Any factory built home constructed after 1977 shall be eligible for a 2260 2261 permit.
-2262 2263 B. Non-Residential Structures 2264 2265 1.
-Accessory Structure Open: a.
-Must adhere to height requirements; 2266 2267 b.
-Must adhere to setback requirements: c.
-Will not be used for human habitation; 2268 2269 d.
+- e.
+This category of structure also includes tents, tepees and yurts that

+are occupied for more than fourteen (14) days in a twelve (12) month period.

+- 5. Factory Built Home:

+- a.
+Use by right;

+- b.
+Requires a Well Permit;

+- c.
+Requires an approved Septic Permit;

+- d.
+Must adhere to height requirements;

+- e.
+Must adhere to setback requirements;

+- f.
+Used for human habitation;

+- g.
+Must have the wheels removed (if applicable) and be blocked and leveled with skirting applied around the base, and/or placed on a permanent foundation;

+- h.
+No factory built home shall be transported within Custer County until a permit is obtained from the Custer County Road and Bridge Department;

+- i.
+Any factory built home constructed after 1977 shall be eligible for a permit.

+- B. Non-Residential Structures

+- 1. Accessory Structure Open:

+- a.
+Must adhere to height requirements;

+- b.
+Must adhere to setback requirements;

+- c.
+Will not be used for human habitation;

+- d.
 Not permitted to have bathrooms or sinks.

-2270 2271 2.
-Accessory Structure Closed: a.
-Must adhere to height requirements; 2272 b.
-Must adhere to setback requirements: 2273 c.
-Will not be used for human habitation; 2274 2275 d.
-An approved septic system or OWTS variance must be obtained if the 2276 structure has a bathroom or sink.
-2277
+- 2. Accessory Structure Closed: